 What are my payment options?

-Prompt receipt of your payment is important because we need those funds to pay the Growers on your behalf when they deliver the goods you order next week.
+Prompt receipt of your payment is important because we need those funds to pay the Growers on your behalf when they deliver the goods you order next time.
 Should your order invoice change due to events out of our control (infestation, etc.) we will automatically apply an adjustment to your next order.

 • Pay online when you place your order with either credit or debit card from Visa, MasterCard, Discover, American Express, JCB, or Diner’s Club.
 You can tie a credit or debit card to your account.
 The CCA requested is the last three digits on the same line where you sign the back of the card.
 Once the card is validated, you’ll be able to pay directly into your account and draw down over time or charge your individual orders to this card.
 This page is secure, and the card information will be securely stored with our payment processors.
 The market managers will not be able to access your card information directly.
 You will be able to edit or remove this card or replace it with a different one at any time.
 Your card does not get charged until we have delivered your order so multiple orders from you (in a week) will result in just one charge to your card.
-PLEASE NOTE: We wait until Wednesday evening to mark all Market orders “complete”.
+PLEASE NOTE: We wait until late Wednesday afternoon to mark all Market orders “complete”.
 Once we do that, the system takes over and charges all the credit cards.
 We have NO access to your credit card information.

 • In person, we accept cash or checks.
 Please make all checks payable to “ST. PETE LOCALLY GROWN”.
 Thank you!

-• IN THE FUTURE We hope to offer our customers an additional way to pay online using a Dwolla account.
+• ON PERMANENT HOLD We hope to offer our customers an additional way to pay online using a Dwolla account.
 Just like PayPal requires a Merchant to be willing to accept payments via PayPal, so does Dwolla.
 What tops PayPal though is that Dwolla Merchants are locatable by smart phones which shows you who is willing to take Dwolla payments for merchandise.
 These are called “Dwolla Spots”.
 Watch this brief video and decide if this option will work for you.
 Here is an interesting article on Dwolla compared to other payment services, including PayPal.
 Dwolla is coming of age with the advent of new smart phone technology.

-Do I have to pay if I don't pick up my order?
+Unclaimed Orders: Do I have to pay if I don't pick up my order?

 We will attempt to contact you on your account phone number if there are problems with delivering your order.
 You can assign another person to pick up for you but must notify us with their name and phone number as soon as you plan for that.
 If your order is undeliverable because you are unable to take delivery then it will be donated or given away.
 Since the growers have harvested just for you, and since we will have paid the growers on your behalf, you are still responsible for paying for items, even if you do not receive the order.
 We’ll charge your account for the forfeited order, and that amount is due immediately.